PrivateAIM/documentation/src/guide/user/local-testing.md

-# Star Pattern Local Testing Guide
+# Local Testing Guide

 This guide explains how to use the `StarModelTester` for local testing of federated learning algorithms using the STAR pattern before deploying to the Flame platform.
+For analyses built on the proxy pattern, the equivalent harness is `ProxyModelTester` — see [Testing the Proxy Pattern](#testing-the-proxy-pattern).

 ## Overview